 Let’s face it, eating is fun, sometimes naughty, and definitely numbing.
 If you notice that you often compulsively eat, then take a deep breath and a good hard look at what you are not facing.

 It may be something big (i.e., I just got fired or my dog died), or it may be the little things in life that build up and drive you to the… ice cream.
-Perhaps you are tired, or bored, or sad, or angry.
+Perhaps you are tired, bored, sad, or angry.

 Whatever it is, you must build the tools to cope with the daily stresses in life, or you will find yourself chronically coping with health sabotaging habits.